Zulu-Inuoe/win32/README.md

 ## Overview

-win32 is a library containing a set of CFFI bindings and constant definitions for interacting with the Win32 API.
+`win32` is a library containing a set of CFFI bindings and constant definitions for interacting with the Win32 API.
 This means it's a practically non-existant layer on top of the API, and has little to no utility other than exposing the raw interface.

-New functions and libraries will be added as needed, usually a whole set at a time.
+Since relatively often type names might be changed around, and because it includes just a random assortment of things as one giant file, I don't recommend using it as a library dependency.

+I primarily use this to experiment with some API before using it.
+That said, hopefully this can be cleaned up to be properly reusable.

+Check out [winutil](https://github.com/Zulu-Inuoe/winutil) to see about calling into `win32`.

 ## Notes: